dragmakex/accessa/content/core.md

 - **Production Scheduling**
   Optimizing production schedules to maximize efficiency and meet demand.

-- **Customer Centricity**
-  Aligning supply chain processes to focus on customer needs and enhance service delivery.

 - **Complexity Management and Process Design**
   Simplifying processes and managing complexity to increase efficiency and reduce costs.

+- **Customer Centricity**
+  Aligning supply chain processes to meet customer needs and to increase service levels.

 - **Change Management**
-  Leading change processes to ensure successful adaptation to new methods and practices within the supply chain.

-At ACCESSA GmbH, we combine strategic insight with practical expertise to help your business excel in challenging markets and complex supply chains.
+  Helping organizations and teams to adapt smoothly and effectively to new conditions, processes or startegies.